 The only thing left to do now is to pass the IDFPR Nail Technician exam and get your official Illinois Nail Tech license!

-In order to be eligible to take the exam set by the Illinois Department of Financial and Professional Regulation, you must:
+To be eligible to take the exam set by the Illinois Department of Financial and Professional Regulation, you must:

-Step 2: Apply for the Illinois Nail Tech examination
+Step 2: Apply for the Illinois Nail Tech Examination

 To apply for the nail technician exam in Illinois, you have to submit an online application through their testing company, Continental Testing, which can be done here.